Templates

 In the Detector panel, the left image displays the mean 2D array at each pixel, and the right image shows the mean of frames selected from the left image.
 You can interactively select a region in the left image to update the right image (see lys documentation for details on high-dimensional data visualization and analysis).

-As in previous examples, you can add motor axes for scanning in the Scan tab.
+As before, you can add motor axes for scanning in the Scan tab.
 For instance, you can perform 4D-STEM measurements at each step while sweeping the electric field applied to the sample.
 Suppose the motor axis “E” controls the electric field:

 Variations